-Entrepreneurial Fellows Program
+Entrepreneurial Fellows

-Student entrepreneurs graduating from the Yale School of Management have an opportunity to help them manage the costs of launching a startup.
-The Yale SOM Entrepreneurship Fellowship will allow students to defer their student loan payments for the first two years after graduation.
-The school pays the interest accruing on the loans, up to $7,000/year.
-The goal is to help entrepreneurs funnel more time and money into their startups during the critical early years.
+Student entrepreneurs graduating from the Yale School of Management this year have an opportunity to help them manage the costs of launching a startup.
+The Yale SOM Entrepreneurial Fellowship will provide financial support to students who commit to working full-time on their start-up after graduation.
+Payments are dispersed once a year for two years.

-Up to five fellowships are available each year.
+The goal of this program is to help entrepreneurs funnel more time and money into their startups during the critical early years.
+Five fellowships are available each year.
 A committee of Yale SOM alumni, entrepreneurs, and investors will select the recipients.
-The fellowship joins a variety of existing grants for entrepreneurs, including:

 The Nancy Pfund ’82 Social Impact Award: The Nancy Pfund ’82 Social Impact Award promotes social entrepreneurship by supporting first-year students pursuing summer internships at mission-driven, social sector organizations with double bottom lines.